Okigahari/KarboAI/README.md

 These Services do not address anyone under the age of 13.
 We do not knowingly collect personally identifiable information from children under 13 years of age.
 In the case we discover that a child under 13 has

-Конфиденциальность и безопасность в Firebase firebase.google.com provided us with personal information, we immediately delete this from our servers.
+Privacy and Security in Firebase firebase.google.com provided us with personal information, we immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do the necessary actions.